Arizona Musicfest Scholarship

 Vanderbilt University, 2023-2027

-An avid cellist, Tony has also won top prizes at numerous string competitions, including the Arizona Strings Teachers Association Competition, Arizona Musicfest Young Musicians Competition, Phoenix Youth Symphony Young Musicians Competition, Arizona Music Educators Association Solo and Ensemble, Bellegrande International Music Competition, and OPUS Competition.
-He has played in the AMEA Regionals and All-State Orchestras for all four years of high school and held principal cellist positions in both Regionals and All-State Orchestra and the Phoenix Youth Symphony.
+An avid cellist, Tony has also won top prizes at numerous string competitions, including the Arizona Strings Teachers Association Competition, Arizona Musicfest Young Musicians Competition, Phoenix Youth Symphony Young Musicians Competition, Bellegrande International Music Competition, and OPUS Competition.
+He has played in the AMEA Regionals and All-State Orchestras for all four years of high school and held principal position multiple times.

-An active performer, Tony has performed in venues such as Carnegie Hall, Katzin Hall, Parker Concert Hall, and the Musical Instrument Museum.
-Last summer, he received a scholarship to attend the Brevard Music Center, where he studied piano with Professor Norman Krieger.
-Other summer programs he has attended include the Heifetz International Music Institute, Philadelphia International Music Festival, Interharmony International Music Festival, and Vivace International Music Festival.
-Over the years, he has had the opportunity to study with Andrew Mark, David Ying, Yeesun Kim, and Robert Hamilton and play in masterclasses for Zlatomir Fung, Natasha Brofsky, Colin Carr, and Mike Block.
-This summer, he will be attending the Bowdoin International Music Festival to study with Paul Katz.
+An active performer, Tony has performed in venues such as Carnegie Hall, Parker Concert Hall, and the Musical Instrument Museum.
+Some of the summer programs he has attended include the Heifetz International Music Institute, Bowdoin International Music Festival, Brevard Music Center, and Vivace International Music Festival.
+Over the years, he has had the opportunity to study with Hans Jensen, David Ying, Yeesun Kim, Norman Krieger, and Robert Hamilton and play in masterclasses for Zlatomir Fung, Natasha Brofsky, Colin Carr, and Jeffrey Solow.